denten-books/plain-text/4-chapter.md

 the visitor" [@sartre_being_1993, 104]? *Krapp's Last Tape* reminds us that such appointments cannot be limited to a mental construct, but instead constitute a form of media being by which conciousness is secreted unto storage media, archived, organized, and accessed at a later date.
-Such archives harden biological being against memory loss and the loss of self.
+Personal archive technologies are marketed harden biological being against memory loss and the loss of self.

 By "media being" I would like to articulate here a set of related propositions that, in complement to mechanisms of collective memory formation, identify